 You may not agree with Kant’s categorical imperative, but there is something very dark about the Abbott government’s willingness to impose harsh circumstances on those already doing without in this wealthy country.
 It is easy, Mr Abbott, to make life more difficult for those without the power to protest.
 It is more of a challenge to work towards an equitable society based not on ideology, but common sense, and respect for everyone’s humanity.

-Note: It’s with my tongue firmly in my cheek that I use this conservative image of Jesus.
+Note: It’s with my tongue firmly in my cheek that I used the conservative image of Jesus.